czqoocavatsim/nat-oceanic-dataset/README.md

 # NAT-Gander-and-shanwick

-North atantic track combined Gander and Shanwick (soon to include new york)
+North atantic track combined Gander and Shanwick

 **`Profile.xml` must be updated for each release**